OpenBB-finance/OpenBB/openbb_platform/obbject_extensions/charting/README.md

 - a set of charting components
 - prebuilt charts for a set of commands that are built-in OpenBB extensions

+>[!NOTE]
+> The charting library is in fact an [`OBBject` extension](https://docs.openbb.co/platform/development/developer-guidelines/obbject_extensions) which means you'll have the functionality it exposes on every command result.

 ## Installation

 To install the extension, run the following command in this folder: